cam.testing#

 cleanUp()[source]#

 This function selects all objects in the current Blender scene and deletes them.
-It also removes any camera operations that are present in the scene.
+It also removes any CAM operations that are present in the scene.
 This is useful for resetting the scene to a clean state before performing further operations.

 testOperation(i)[source]#